What Not to Say to Someone Who Has Cancer

 “You should eat more”

 When someone is battling cancer or is going through treatment, it is very likely that their appetites will change or they’ll lose weight.
 Treatment can often make individuals lose their taste buds, making it difficult to want to eat as normal.
 Plus, the harsh treatments can also make foods more difficult to digest for some individuals.
 As long as an individual can maintain their daily energy and feels physically well, do not force them to eat when they don’t want to.
 Once the treatment is over, they will most likely regain their weight.
+If you want to try and help as a caregiver, try buying healthy foods for cancer patients so your loved one has them on hand when they regain their appetite.

 “Now that you are done with treatment, life will go back to normal”